dominikschopper/fun-with-the-shell/presentation/README.md

-# Presentation Cofinrpo Styling in Reveal.js
+# Presentation Cofinpro Styling in Reveal.js

 ## Starting the Presentation